-Students also need to have current school identification cards and have been in attendance at school for all six periods on the day of the activity, unless absent for the reasons provided for excused absences under BP/AR 5113 and that have been pre-approved by administration.
+Students also need to have current school identification cards and have attended school for all six periods on the day of the activity, unless absent for the reasons provided for excused absences under BP/AR 5113 and that have been pre-approved by administration.
 For example, medical appointments, attending funeral services of an immediate family member, or appearance in a court of law.